Copper Fire

 The Result

-With that medal, Lashinda and her mother Yolanda Demus — who had coached her daughter to her first American title in the 400m hurdles — became the first mother-daughter duo to win a gold medal in Olympic Track and Field.
+On August 9, 2024, at the foot of the Eiffel Tower, Lashinda Demus received her gold medal surrounded by her family, IOC and USOPC dignitaries, and the world watching.
+With that medal, Lashinda and her mother Yolanda, who had coached her to her first American title in the 400m hurdles, became the first mother-daughter duo to win gold in Olympic Track and Field.
+Twelve years late.
+Right on time.

 “There’s no one I would have wanted by my side more than Michelle to help tell my story.
 She’s creative, she truly cares, and she never stops going the extra mile.
 Having her there every step of the way — right up to the finish line in Paris at the foot of the Eiffel Tower — was everything.” — Lashinda Demus, Olympic Gold Medalist